Bit Perfect Jitter

 Again, sound quality is not guaranteed because it is an asynchronous protocol.

-It is the implementation which counts.
+It is the implementation that counts.

 Streaming audio players work this way.